KishoreMuruganantham/Dialog-Genie/README.md

 You can customize the chatbot by:

 - Adding additional training data to enhance response accuracy.
-- Modifying the HTML templates (`index.html`) to alter the appearance of the chat interface.
+- Modifying the HTML templates (`index.html`) to change the appearance of the chat interface.
 - Adjusting the configuration settings of the ChatterBot instance in `app.py` to fine-tune the behavior of the chatbot.

 ## Contributing